-The Acunetix Jenkins Plugin requires access to the Acunetix API and API key, which is only available in Acunetix Enterprise.
+The Acunetix Jenkins Plugin requires access to the Acunetix API and API key, which is only available in Acunetix Premium and Acunetix Online.

-The Target I have set-up in Acunetix is not showing in drop-down list inside Jenkins.
+The Target I have set-up in Acunetix is not showing in the drop-down list inside Jenkins.

 The Acunetix Jenkins Plugin will display all Targets in an Acunetix installation, with the exception of Targets requiring Manual Intervention as part of their Login Sequence.
 Please make sure that the Target you wish to select does not make use of Manual Intervention.